 On a computer, Instagram is accessible at the Instagram official website.

-Instagram was created by Kevin Systrom and Mike Krieger and was first launched in October 2010.
+Instagram was created by Kevin Systrom and Mike Krieger and was launched in October 2010.
 Instagram had over 30 million registered user accounts by April 2012, and users had uploaded over 100 million photos by July 2011.
 In April 2012, Systrom sold Instagram to Meta (Facebook's parent company) for one billion dollars in cash and stock.

 Additional Instagram terms and features